robbridges/go_user_micro/README.md

 1. Go mod install the repo.
 2. Either create your own postgres instance or use the defaults in the dockerfile
 3. Make migrate_up to run the migrations, requires <a href="https://github.com/golang-migrate/migrate">Go Migrate</a>
+4. Configure the cors in the main.go file, or an env if you prefer
-4. Configure your own smtp server in an email.env file, or change the name in the email.env
+5. Configure your own smtp server in an email.env file, or change the name in the email.env
-5. Make run to run the service
+6. Make run to run the service
-6. Make test to run the tests
+7. Make test to run the tests

 ## TODO